Skip to Main Content

 • Every time you move to the right, move the decimal point to the left however many times you moved, or divide the value by the positive powers of ten.
 Power in this case is equal to the number of times you moved.

 Caution!
 A conversion diagram works well for the prefixes shown in the image above because the base 10 multipliers are consecutive (10-3, 10-2, 10-1, 100 (base unit), 101, 102, 103).
-When micro (10-6) and mega (106) are added it looks like the decimal should move for spaces, but it actually needs to move six spaces.
+When micro (10-6) and mega (106) are added it looks like the decimal should move four spaces, but it actually needs to move six spaces.
 See the Decimal Conversion section below for a broader application of the principles behind the Conversion Diagram method.

 Example I